RaulColino/RaulColino/README.md

 ### I am Raúl
 <i> Software Engineer and MSCS student at Rey Juan Carlos University </i>
 <br>
 <i> I love programming in general!
-You can see me doing Full Stack, Backend and Mobile development </i>
+You can see me doing Frontend, Backend or Mobile development </i>

 <br>